NOTICE!

 Absolutely!
 Any effective poker strategy requires a balanced use of bluffing and value betting.
 Contrary to common beliefs, computer programs utilizing game theory are in fact often better bluffers than most humans.

-The AI (artificial intelligence) used in BluffBot 2.0 is a non-adaptive expert system designed using the principles of game theory.
+The AI (artificial intelligence) used in all BluffBot versions is a non-adaptive expert system designed using the principles of game theory.
 This approach makes a good practical use of variety of known expert strategies exploiting weaker opponents while at the same time effectively defending itself against exploitation from adaptive opponents.

 Can It Beat Human Players?

-Both the 2006 limit BluffBot and 2007 no-limit BluffBot 2.0 can give even experienced poker players a run for their money - at least before they start figuring out certain counter strategies the bots are still vulnerable to some degree.
+BluffBot can give even experienced poker players a run for their money - at least until they start figuring out certain counter strategies the bot is still vulnerable to some degree.

 Can You Beat BluffBot Yourself?

-In fact, I believe that I am always going to be able to create bots that play better poker than I do, due to the simple fact that knowing how to play and actually doing it at the table are two different things for humans.
-But for computers they are really one and the same.
+However, I do believe that given enough time I would be able to create bots that play better poker than I do.
+This is due to the simple fact that knowing how to play and actually doing it at the table are two different things for humans but for computers they are really one and the same.
 A computer is able to execute it's strategies flawlessly without going on tilt or making other random mistakes.
 And without physical tells playing "perfect poker" really comes down to knowing and applying the right math for example in a form of game theory.

-For any future versions some of the new improvements would be better pseudo-optimal strategies as well as adding adaptive strategies to better exploit weaker opponents.
+For any future versions some of the first improvements would be better pseudo-optimal strategies as well as adding adaptive strategies to better exploit weaker opponents.

-Creating an AI for multiplayer ring games is also a possible future direction.
+Creating an AI for multiplayer ring games is also a possible future direction, as would be moving to other poker variations (e.g. Omaha).

 Acknowledgments